 Process

-If you are unhappy with the facilities or services you have received from Dr we would like to know about it as soon as possible so we can investigate your concerns and explain, apologise and take positive action where necessary.
+If you are unhappy with the facilities or services you have received from Dr Reisalla we would like to know about it as soon as possible so we can investigate your concerns and explain, apologise and take positive action where necessary.
 In most circumstances, if you tell us about your concern quickly, we can resolve matters straightaway.
 To let us know about something with which you are unhappy please speak with Dr Reisallain the first instance.

 If you are not fully satisfied you can put your concerns in writing and use our formal Complaint Resolution Procedure which meets with the requirements set out by the Independent Doctors Federation (IDF) for its members and also the Independent Sector Complaints Adjudication Service (ISCAS).